5 EASY Ways – How To Cook Eggs In The Microwave

 Directions:

-1. Spray a microwave-friendly bowl with cooking spray or rub with butter.
+1. Spray a microwave-safe bowl with cooking spray or rub with butter.

-2. Break the eggs into the bowl and mix with milk until blended.
+2. Break your eggs into the bowl and mix with milk until blended.

 3. Microwave for 45 seconds.

-4. Remove the hot bowl using kitchen gloves – solids will be forming in the base, so you need to stir gently to even out the contents.
+4. Remove the hot bowl using heat resistant gloves.
+Solids will have formed at the base, so you need to stir gently to even out the contents.

 5. Place back in the microwave and cook for another 30-45 seconds.

-7. Remove from the microwave and add salt and pepper to taste.
+7. Remove from the microwave and add a pinch of salt and pepper to taste.

 How To Poach An Egg In The Microwave